lucasmdomingues/sqlx-crud/README.md

 <p>
 </p>

-> A simple create, update, read and delete using sqlx
+> A simple create, read, update and delete using sqlx

 ## Install